 For the price, I wouldn’t think twice about telling anyone I know to feel comfortable buying this...

-The headstock is at the top of the neck and holds the pegs used to tune the strings to different pitches.
+The headstock is at the top of the neck and holds the pegs used to tune the bass guitar strings to different pitches.
 These pegs are turned to loosen or tighten the strings, depending on the pitch the player is trying to create.

 Most bass guitars have frets along the neck of the instrument that are used to create different notes by pinching the strings between the fingers and the fretboard.
 There are pickups under the strings that convert the vibrations of the strings into electrical signals.